openlink/virtuoso-opensource/appsrc/ODS-Framework/users/Readme.txt

          1. Go to http://[host]:[port]/conductor
          1. Login as dba user.
          1. Go to "WebDAV & HTTP"->"HTTP Hosts & Directories" tab.
-         1. For {Default Web Site} click the "New Directory" link.
+         1. If directory link '/jsp/users' exists update it with properties described below or click the "New Directory" link.
          1. Click the "Type" radio-box and select from the drop-down list the value "Proxy server".
          1. Click "Next".
          1. In the shown form:
-            1. For field "Virtual directory path" enter the value: /ods/users/jsp
+            1. For field "Virtual directory path" enter the value: /jsp/users
             1. For field "Proxy to" enter the value: http://[Tomcat Host]:[Tomcat Port]/users/jsp
             1. For "VSP User" select from the drop-down list: dba
          1. Click the "Save changes" button.